Please READ ENTIRE page to ensure you are a good candidate for this procedure.

 The skin is now rapidly exfoliating and will shed evenly if left alone.
 The color under the exfoliating skin will continue to appear light until the epidermis takes on its more transparent characteristics.

 Your scabs should have naturally shed by now.
 You may resume washing your face regularly.
-Your strokes will appear very light, this is normal, you can now apply make up to your brows and resume your normal brow care i.e. waxing/tweezing.
+Your strokes will appear very light, this is normal, you can now apply makeup to your brows and resume your normal brow care i.e. waxing/tweezing.
+It is normal for the color to appear lighter.
+It will oxidize over the next few days and the color will be more visible.

 Now is the time to critique your brows, the tattoo has now become part of the dermis, seen under the epidermis.